Ming vase strategy: 2024 United Kingdom general election

 The strategy initially proved to be successful, with Starmer's Labour Party going on to win the general election by a landslide.
 He became the second party leader to win over 400 seats after Blair, securing a supermajority with only marginal gains in vote share due to a highly efficient, broad but shallow voter distribution under the first-past-the-post electoral system.
 Jonny Ball of the New Statesman wrote that the strategy had been "frustrating" during the election, but that it "has worked for now."
 However, it soon drew criticism after Starmer entered office with negative approval ratings, with Labour's opinion poll lead soon collapsing to the party's lowest polled share of the vote on record.
 The Times concluded that it left a government devoid of vision, stating that "the impression persists that the country doesn't quite know who, exactly, it has voted for", with the government now limited by ruling out possible policies during the election campaign.
 Alistair Carmichael compared it to Blair's landslide victory in 1997, writing that while Blair became bolder after winning the election, in Starmer's case it left the government with "very little idea of what to do".
+Following Starmer's resignation the strategy was highlighted as a possible reason for the failure of his premiership as it had forced him to rule out necessary tax rises, severely limiting what he would be able to do in government.